5 trends for the post-COVID future of Enterprise Architecture

 2 - Business digitization will accelerate

 Now that more and more transactions are performed online, organizations must accelerate their digitization efforts.
-This translates into rethinking the customer experience and more specifically the customer journey.
+This translates into rethinking the customer experience and, more specifically, the customer journey.

 As an enterprise architect, you need to connect with business leaders and understand the new customer journeys they want to implement.
 By mapping customer touchpoints to business capabilities in a customer journey map, you get a better view of the impacted business capabilities and even identify emerging capabilities.
-By evaluating these capabilities against parameters such as complexity, performance, and criticality, you can build strategic initiatives that focus on the capabilities that provide the most value to both the customer and the organization.
+By evaluating these capabilities against parameters such as complexity, performance, and criticality, you can build strategic initiatives focusing on the capabilities that provide the most value to the customer and the organization.

 Value Streams is another tool that helps you understand the value delivered to your customers.
 It represents the series of steps that an organization uses to implement solutions, as described in the SAFe framework while customer journey maps seek to describe the emotions, intent, and individual interactions with a customer.

 Like in customer journey maps, connecting business capabilities to value streams will help you plan business capabilities, and hence initiatives.

 As described by McKinsey, the need for speed will be greater than ever in the post-COVID era.
 Organizations will need to increase the speed of decision-making, using technology and data to delight the customer and remove boundaries to get things done fast and well.
 The predominant values will be transparency and continuous improvement.
 Organizations will reorganize by-products to serve the customer better.

 In this new context, Enterprise Architecture will move from a top-down approach to decentralized management while increasing collaboration with development teams.